 top of page

-I BECAME A FIRST TIME DAD AT THE AGE OF 50.
+I BECAME A DAD AT THE AGE OF 50.
 WHAT WAS I THINKING?

 By Richard Irvine